Revaldyhfz/eshop/README.md

 - `src/main/resources`: Contains application properties and HTML templates
 - `src/test/java`: Contains unit and functional tests

-## Reflection 1
+## Reflection 1.1

-## Clean Code Principles Applied
+### Clean Code Principles Applied

-1. **Descriptive Naming**: Variables, methods, and classes are named in a descriptive manner, making the code easier to understand.
+1. **Descriptive Naming**: Variables, methods, and classes are named descriptively.
-2. **Single Responsibility Principle (SRP)**: Each class and method is responsible for one clear task, promoting modularity and maintainability.
+2. **Single Responsibility Principle (SRP)**: Each class and method has one clear task.
-3. **Code Formatting**: Consistent indentation, spacing, and code style are maintained throughout the project for readability.
+3. **Code Formatting**: Consistent indentation, spacing, and style are maintained.
-4. **Comments**: Code is well-documented with comments to explain complex logic or provide context where necessary.
+4. **Comments**: Code is well-documented with comments to explain complex logic or provide context.

-## Secure Coding Practices
+### Secure Coding Practices

-1. **Input Validation**: User inputs are validated on the server-side to prevent injection attacks and ensure data integrity.
+1. **Input Validation**: User inputs are validated on the server-side.
-2. **Secure Communication**: HTTPS protocol is used to encrypt data transmitted between the client and server, ensuring confidentiality.
+2. **Secure Communication**: HTTPS protocol is used to encrypt data transmitted.
-3. **Session Management**: Secure session management practices are implemented to prevent session hijacking and ensure user authentication and authorization.
+3. **Session Management**: Secure session management practices are implemented.
-4. **Password Hashing**: User passwords are securely hashed and salted before storage to protect against data breaches and unauthorized access.
+4. **Password Hashing**: User passwords are securely hashed and salted.

 ## Improvements

-- Increase test coverage: Write more unit and functional tests to cover edge cases and improve code reliability.
+- Increase test coverage.
-- Implement role-based access control: Restrict access to certain features based on user roles to enhance security.
+- Implement role-based access control.
-- Implement logging: Add logging functionality to track system events and aid in debugging and auditing.
+- Implement logging.

-## Reflection 2
+## Reflection 1.2

 After writing the unit test, I feel more confident about the reliability of the core functionalities of the application.
 However, determining the exact number of unit tests to be written in a class can vary depending on factors such as the complexity of the class and the number of methods it contains.
 Generally, each method and edge case should have its own corresponding unit test to ensure comprehensive coverage.